lefteriskat/mlops_project/reports/README.md

 >
 > Answer:

 For our project we developed two docker images: one for training and one for deployment.
 The steps that we followed to use docker are: defined the dockerfiles, ran the dockerfile to build a docker image, ran the docker image to create a docker container.
-Every time when some code is merged to the main branch, an action is triggered in Coud Build which builds a new training docker image in the Container Registry.
+Every time when some code is merged to the main branch, an action is triggered in Cloud Build which builds a new training docker image in the Container Registry.
 Running the training docker image can be done locally by pulling the image (*docker pull gcr.io/<project-id>/<image_name>:<image_tag>*) on the local machine and then creating the docker container or running in the cloud.
-To run locally a docker image: `docker run --name experiment1 trainer:latest`.
+To run locally a docker image use this command: `docker run --name experiment1 trainer:latest`.
 Link to the docker image: <https://console.cloud.google.com/gcr/images/dtumlops-374515/global/project_train?project=dtumlops-374515>

 ### Question 16